HEAL/platform-documentation/docs/data_sharing_guidance.md

 ### **Best Practices - A Little More Goes a Long Way**:

 _The following additional steps can add substantial scientific and analytic value to a shared dataset:_
-1. Combine data and metadata files into a _[data package](https://datapackage.org/)_—a specially organized folder containing one or more data files and corresponding JSON- or YAML-formatted metadata files.
-Data packages make it easy to validate data, to transform data, to read data into analytic software packages, and to share data.
+1. Include persistent identifiers (e.g., DOIs) to publication(s) generated from the data; this not only aids in replication but can also provide additional documentation for the data with little or no extra work.
-2. Include protocol(s) for executing the study, including procedures for collecting and managing the data (e.g., data cleaning and curation, QC, etc.).
+2. Include additional variable-level metadata, such as links to the source of specific items (e.g., Common Data Element (CDE) repository, NIH's PhenX Toolkit, or a specific measurement instrument).
-3. Include additional variable-level metadata, such as links to the source of specific items (e.g., Common Data Element (CDE) repository, NIH's PhenX Toolkit, or a specific measurement instrument).
+3. Include protocol(s) for executing the study, including procedures for collecting, processing (including QC, cleaning, and curation), and managing the data.
-4. Include pipelines to validate skip patterns (e.g., instances where a specific item is skipped based on responses to a previous item) or other assertions about the data.
+4. Include code that may be executed to translate raw file(s) together with corresponding variable-level metadata (when applicable) into commonly used analytic formats such as Stata, R, SAS, Pandas/Python, etc.
 5. Include code to perform specific data transformations (e.g., generate derived variables or reorganize data to facilitate a specific analysis).
-6. Include code that may be executed to translate the CSV file(s) and corresponding metadata into other commonly used formats such as Stata, R, SAS, Pandas/Python, etc.
+6. Include pipelines to validate assertions about the data such as skip patterns (e.g., instances where a specific item is skipped based on responses to a previous item).
-7. Include persistent identifiers (e.g., DOIs) to publication(s) generated from the data
+7. Combine data, and metadata, and code into a _[data package](https://datapackage.org/)_—a specially organized folder containing one or more data files and corresponding JSON- or YAML-formatted metadata files.
+Data packages make it easy to validate data, to transform data, to read data into analytic software packages, and to share data.

 ## Helpful Tips

-A FAIR data package contains both the study files you intend to share and sufficient context for secondary users to understand and make use of the included files.
-As described above, this context may include protocols, data collection instruments, code for manipulating or analyzing the data, discipline-specific metadata files describing the data, and/or additional documentation.
+A FAIR data package contains both the data files you intend to share and sufficient information for secondary users to understand and use those data files.
+As noted above, this additional information may include protocols, data collection instruments, code for manipulating or analyzing the data, discipline-specific metadata files describing the data, and additional documentation.

 ### **Recommended file formats**:

-1. **Data files should be in CSV format**, typically with commas or tabs as delimiters and a header row containing column (i.e., variable) names.
+1. **Data files should be in a non-proprietary, commonly-used format** such as CSV files with commas or tabs as delimiters and a header row containing column (i.e., variable) names.
 Nearly all software for data collection and/or data management is capable of exporting to CSV format, and this ensures that the data may be read by the widest possible range of software, both now and in the future.
-Data representing responses from a fixed set of choices (e.g., Yes/No items or individual items from a Likert scale) may be recorded as text labels (e.g., "Yes" or "No") or as integer codes, where the mapping between integers and labels is provided in the schema (see Item 2 immediately below).
+Data representing responses from a fixed set of choices (e.g., Yes/No items or individual items from a Likert scale) may be recorded as text labels (e.g., "Yes" or "No") or as integer codes, where the mapping between integers and labels is provided in an accompanying schema (see Item 2 immediately below).
 2. **Variable-level metadata (VLMD) should be provided in machine-readable form**.
-The easiest way to do this is with a JSON- or YAML-format schema, though a data dictionary in CSV format may be considered acceptable instead (this can then be translated automatically to JSON).
-Per the HEAL VLMD schema, at a minimum, VLMD files must include the variable name and description.
-It is best practice and strongly recommended to also include for each variable a title (i.e., a human readable label for the variable), datatype (e.g., integer, float, date, string, boolean, etc.), and possible responses for each variable (e.g., range, list of choices, or constraints).
+The best way to do this is with a JSON- or YAML-format schema, though a data dictionary in CSV format may in some cases also be acceptable.
+The HEAL data ecosystem requires that variable-level metadata (VLMD) schemas include at a minimum the variable name and description, while also strongly encouraging inclusion of the following (for each variable): a title (i.e., a human-readable label for the variable), datatype (e.g., integer, float, date, string, boolean, etc.), and possible responses for each variable (e.g., range, list of choices, or constraints).
 Examples of valid and invalid VLMD files are available here.
-The HEAL VLMD schema must be followed when submitting VLMD files to the HEAL Data Platform; this schema is also strongly recommended for VLMD submitted to data repositories.
+Note: All variable-level metadata submitted to the HEAL Data Platform must adhere to this specification, and it is also strongly recommended when submitting data to a repository.

 ### **Data Curation and Quality Control**

-1. In addition to the variable-level metadata described above, it is best practice for all  data to be accompanied by the following minimal file-level metadata (e.g., in the README file):
+1. In addition to the variable-level metadata (VLMD) described above, it is best practice for all data to be accompanied by the following minimal study-level metadata (e.g., in the README file):
     1. Title
     2. Description
     3. Version identifier (so a dataset can be clearly identified and distinguished from prior or subsequent versions)